Septic System Overview

 Waste from your home’s drains and toilets are introduced into the septic system from a pipe from the home.
 In cities, this pipe would lead directly to the municipal sewage system.
 However, in this case, the pipe leads to a septic tank.
 Septic tanks are essential watertight containers that are made of concrete or sometimes fiberglass.
 These tanks are designed to hold wastewater as well as “good” bacteria that processes the waste by breaking it down into two components: water and sludge.

-The sludge settles down into the tank where it must be periodically pumped out by a septic system service like Flanigan Brothers.
+The sludge settles down into the tank where it must be periodically pumped out by a septic system service like Flanigan Septic.
 The waste water is then channeled into the drain field where it continues to be broken down by bacteria in the soil.
 This water is effectively “cleaned” of harmful waste before it reached any groundwater.